-Oral communication (communication by mouth) combines helping a child use her limited hearing as much as possible, with lip reading, and with learning to speak.
-In many countries, schools for deaf children teach only oral communication.
-Unfortunately, oral communication usually only works well for children who can hear the differences between many words, or for children who became deaf after they learned to speak.
+Oral communication (using the mouth) combines helping a child use any hearing she has as much as possible, with lip reading, and with learning to speak.
+In many countries, schools for children with hearing loss teach only oral communication.
+Unfortunately, oral communication usually only works well for children who can hear the differences between many words, or for children whose hearing loss began after they learned to speak.

-Total communication
+Total Communication

-Total communication is an approach that encourages a child to learn and use all the different methods that work well for that child in her particular community, especially if there are not sign language speakers who can help a child develop a complete language.
+Total Communication is an approach that encourages a child to learn and use all the different methods that work well for that child in her particular community, especially if there are not sign language speakers who can help a child develop a complete language.
 This might include any (or all) of these:

-- the child's own gestures - finger spelling
+- the child's own gestures

 - sign language

-- sign language
+- drawing, reading, and writing

-drawing, reading, and writing
+- finger spelling

 - whatever hearing the child has, to develop lip reading and speech

-IMPORTANT: 'Total communication' as we use the term, does not mean that all the above methods are used for every child.
+IMPORTANT: "Total Communication" as we use the term, does not mean that all the above methods are used for every child.
 It means that we try all the methods that might work for a child.
 Then we work with whatever methods will help the child communicate as easily, quickly, and fully as possible with her family and community.
 It is an approach for where there is no local sign language and is adaptable to individual and local needs.